The Koa Harp

 Koa has a very rich sound with clear bell-like tones especially in the high end.
 This makes it one of our favorite woods.

 Koa comes in a wide variety of grain patterns.
-Below is a sampling of some of them.
+Above is a sampling of some of them.
 The coloring can be a light amber to a dark brown.
 We just never know what we're going to find in a board.
 They're all beautiful!

 The rubber on the bottom of the feet helps to keep the harp from slipping when playing on an uncarpeted floor.